We are called to awaken

 On the island of Newfoundland we maintain two Centres, one on our west coast and one on our east coast, whose vision includes providing a welcoming space for spiritual seekers in a peaceful, supportive environment.

-Nano Nagle Spirituality Centre
+Nano Nagle Spirituality Centre (Officially closed as of December 2023)

 Promoting healthy bodies, healthy minds and healthy spirits

 The Nano Nagle Spirituality Centre has a spacious garden with convenient access to walking trails and the ocean, as well as a guest bedroom and adjoining kitchenette for visitors.
-The Centre offers quiet space for reading and reflection; areas for discussion groups and keynote speakers; care and support for those pursuing self-care, self-understanding and positive decision-making in challenging times; and a wealth of helpful resources (books, and audio/video recordings) that visitors may borrow.
+The Centre offered quiet space for reading and reflection; areas for discussion groups and keynote speakers; care and support for those pursuing self-care, self-understanding and positive decision-making in challenging times; and a wealth of helpful resources (books, and audio/video recordings) that visitors may borrow.

 Virginia Water Contemplative Centre